From hot flashes to reading glasses, here’s what you need to know to stay strong and healthy in your 40s.

 What to expect: Although aging in the skin occurs on a continuum, people in their 40s may start to see early thinning, wrinkling and sagging of their skin, along with a thinning of fat on their face, especially in the temples and mid cheeks.
 They may also see increased pigmentation of the skin that appears as sun spots or faint reddening.

-“These changes occur due to a multitude of factors ranging from our genetic makeup and hormone changes to ultraviolet (UV) radiation from the sun, toxins, chemicals and pollutants,” says Jenny Hu, MD, MPH, a dermatologist and chief of Mohs and dermatologic surgery at Keck Medicine of USC and a clinical associate professor of dermatology at the Keck School of Medicine of USC.
+“These changes occur due to a multitude of factors ranging from our genetic makeup and hormone changes to ultraviolet (UV) radiation from the sun, toxins, chemicals and pollutants,” says Jenny Hu, MD, a dermatologist at Keck Medicine of USC and clinical associate professor of dermatology at the Keck School of Medicine of USC.
 “Your cumulative exposure to the sun’s UV radiation and tobacco use have some of the greatest impacts on skin aging.”